ExchangeUnion/Raiden-ERC20-Swap-PoC/INSTALLATION.md

 Lauch raiden again with the aforementioned command.

-<h2> Setup another virtualenv and Raiden-node to faciliate the transfer and swap of ERC20 tokens </h2>
+<h2> Set up another virtualenv and Raiden-node to faciliate the transfer and swap of ERC20 tokens </h2>

-Follow the step above and setup another Raiden node, then start it with different `--api-address` and `--listen-address` than the default 5001 and 40001 respectively (which are the ports first Raiden node is listening on)
+Follow the step above and set up another Raiden node, then start it with different `--api-address` and `--listen-address` than the default 5001 and 40001 respectively (which are the ports first Raiden node is listening on)

 Next:
 * [2.
 How to Open, Close and Settle a Payment Channel](OpenChannel.md)